egekaraosmanoglu/camelbee/README.md

 # CamelBee - Apache Camel Library for Microservices Monitoring and Debugging

-CamelBee is a powerful Apache Camel core library seamlessly integrated into the Camel Microservices ecosystem.
+CamelBee is a java library seamlessly integrated into the Camel Microservices ecosystem.

-This Java library is engineered to extract the architecture of Camel Routes, pinpoint endpoints, and map out the interconnections among them to visualize the topology within the CamelBee WebGL application (https://www.camelbee.io).
+CamelBee java core libraries are engineered to extract the architecture of Camel Routes, pinpoint endpoints, and map out the interconnections among them to visualize the topology within the CamelBee WebGL application (https://www.camelbee.io).

 Additionally, the library plays a crucial role in application monitoring by retrieving all pertinent metrics data.